-There also has to be a route associated with the PPPoE tunnel to allow traffic to flow through it, and this is automatically created in the main routing table when the tunnel is defined.
+There also has to be a route associated with the PPPoE tunnel to allow traffic to flow through it and this is automatically created in the main routing table when the tunnel is defined.
 If the PPPoE tunnel object is deleted, this route is also automatically deleted.

-At this point, no traffic can flow through the tunnel since there is no IP rule defined that allows it.
-As was done in option A above, we must define an IP rule that will allow traffic from a designated source interface and source network (in this example, the network lf3_net and interface lf3) to flow to the destination network all-nets and the destination interface which is the PPPoE tunnel that we have defined.
+At this point, no traffic can flow through the tunnel since there is no IP rule set entry defined that allows it.
+As was done in option A above, we must define an IP policy that will allow traffic from a designated source network and source interface (in this example, the network lf1_net and interface lf1) to flow to the destination network all-nets and the destination interface which is the PPPoE tunnel that has been defined.